End of an era: Boeing delivers last 747 jumbo jet

-SEATTLE (AP) — Boeing bids farewell to an icon on Tuesday: It’s delivering its final 747 jumbo jet.
+SEATTLE (AP) — Boeing bid farewell to an icon on Tuesday: It delivered its final 747 jumbo jet.

 Since its first flight in 1969, the giant yet graceful 747 has served as a cargo plane, a commercial aircraft capable of carrying nearly 500 passengers, a transport for NASA’s space shuttles, and the Air Force One presidential aircraft.
 It revolutionized travel, connecting international cities that had never before had direct routes and helping democratize passenger flight.